 4. Don’t Make All Your Exit Popups The Same

 For example, cart abandonment is a major issue for growing and established retailers alike.
-The cost of shipping is commonly seen as a key trigger of cart abandonment, or perhaps more specifically, the added cost to the order which is only disclosed immediately prior to checkout.
+The shipping cost is commonly seen as a key trigger of cart abandonment, or perhaps more specifically, the added cost to the order is only disclosed immediately before checkout.

 This can be a major issue for customers who may feel that the shipping charge is excessive, and therefore look to shop around for a better deal.
-So your ‘standard’ exit popup, in this case, is unlikely to be effective in persuading the user to continue to checkout, unless it offers some form of transactional discount.
+In this case, your ‘standard’ exit popup is unlikely to be effective in persuading the user to continue to checkout, unless it offers some form of transactional discount.

 Yes, you’re sacrificing margin, but this one trick can work wonders for your overall conversion rate!